shdrn2402/Eight-week-SQL-challenge/Case Study #4-Data Bank/README.md

 - CTE `filled_daily_balances`:
   - Joins the generated date series with cumulative balances to fill missing dates with the last known balance.
-  - Filters out negative balances, as interest is only applied on positive balances.

 - CTE `set_initial_storage_volume`:
   - Assigns an initial storage volume of 100 GB to all entries.

 - CTE `days_with_positive_balance_counting`:
-  - Assigns a row number to count the number of days with a positive balance for each customer.
+  - Assigns a row number to count the number of consecutive days with a positive balance for each customer.

-  - This number is used to calculate storage growth over time.
+- CTE `filled_days_with_positive_balance`:
+  - Uses a running `MAX()` function to ensure that each day retains the last valid `days_with_positive_balance` value, filling in gaps caused by non-positive balances.

 - Main `SELECT` statement:
   - Computes storage volume with simple interest, applying the formula: